BrunoPace96/orion/README.md

 # Orion

 ## How to Run
-The solution is not already containerized, so there are some dependencies to be configured to run the application.
-Configure a SQL Server Database, Configure a RabbitMQ as Broker, and install Azure Functions Core Tools to run the serverless.
+The solution is not already containerized so there are some dependencies you must configure to run the application.
+Configure a SQL Server Database, configure a RabbitMQ as broker, and install Azure Functions Core Tools to run the serverless.
 But, if you want to validate the solution, the "Manager" tests are all passing with an in-memory database and no extra dependencies.

 ## Introduction